JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 )
 ```

-In classification problems, a class weight dictionary can be supplied instead.
+In classification problems, use `class_weights=...` to specify a class weight dictionary.

 ```@docs
 MLJBase.evaluate!